24 Carrot Kitchen

 Hmmm...Why is it that some coconut flour recipes turn out fab and others not so much?
 I really wanted to know.
 Because when I started using this fiber-rich flour, I wanted to be able to predict success.

-Just a few ingredients are needed for these amazing muffins!
+Just a few ingredients are needed for these muffins and here are the basic steps!

 Ingredients for coconut flour muffins in bowls on counter.

-Tip: Use a potato masher to puree the banana.
+Tip: In a small mixing bowl, use a potato masher to puree the banana.
 You could also use a fork, but the potato masher goes much faster.

 Pureeing banana in dish with potato masher.